oasis-board-process-committee/TC-Process/under-development/tc-template-1.md

 above date.
 Check the "Latest version" location noted above for possible later revisions of this document.
 For information on patents, please refer to < link to the respective ipr declarations page >.
-For complete status information, please see the Status section in the appendix.
+For complete status information, please see the Document Status section in the annex.

 ### Notices